paulkarpenko/us-code-ui/uscode/title-44-public-printing-and-documents/chapter-011-executive-and-judiciary-printing-and-binding.md

 <a id="section-1120"></a>
 ## § 1120.
 Blanks and letterheads for judges and officers of courts

-Blanks and letterheads for use by judges and other officials of the United States courts, other than those required to be paid for by any of these officers out of the emoluments of their offices, shall be printed at the Government Printing Office upon forms prescribed by the Department of Justice, and shall be distributed by it upon requisition.
+Blanks and letterheads for use by judges and other officials of the United States courts, other than those required to be paid for by any of these officers out of the emoluments of their offices, shall be printed at the Government Publishing Office upon forms prescribed by the Department of Justice, and shall be distributed by it upon requisition.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 119 (Jan.
 12, 1895, ch.
 23, § 97, 28 Stat.
 624).

+#### Change of Name
+“Government Publishing Office” substituted for “Government Printing Office” in text on authority of section 1301(b) of Pub.
+L. 113–235, set out as a note preceding [section 301 of this title](./chapter-003-government-publishing-office.md#section-301).

 <a id="section-1121"></a>
 ## § 1121.
 Paper and envelopes for Government agencies in the District of Columbia

-The Public Printer may procure, under direction of the Joint Committee on Printing, as provided by sections 509–516 of this title, and furnish on requisition, paper and envelopes (not including envelopes printed in the course of manufacture) in common use by two or more departments, establishments, or services of the Government in the District of Columbia, and reimbursement shall be made to the Public Printer from appropriations or funds available for the purpose.
-Paper and envelopes so furnished by the Public Printer may not be procured in any other manner.
+The Director of the Government Publishing Office may procure, under direction of the Joint Committee on Printing, as provided by sections 509–516 of this title, and furnish on requisition, paper and envelopes (not including envelopes printed in the course of manufacture) in common use by two or more departments, establishments, or services of the Government in the District of Columbia, and reimbursement shall be made to the Director of the Government Publishing Office from appropriations or funds available for the purpose.
+Paper and envelopes so furnished by the Director of the Government Publishing Office may not be procured in any other manner.

 ### Statutory Notes

 #### Historical and Revision Notes
 Based on 44 U.S. Code, 1964 ed., § 225 (June 7, 1924, ch.
 303, § 1, 43 Stat.
 592).

+#### Amendments
+2014—Pub.
+L. 113–235 substituted “Director of the Government Publishing Office” for “Public Printer” wherever appearing.

 <a id="section-1122"></a>
 ## § 1122.
 Supplies for Government establishments

-The Public Printer may procure and supply, on the requisition of the head of an executive department, independent office or establishment of the Government, complete manifold blanks, books, and forms required in duplicating processes, and complete patented devices with which to file money-order statements, or other uniform official papers, and charge them to the allotment for printing and binding of the department or Government establishment requiring them.
+The Director of the Government Publishing Office may procure and supply, on the requisition of the head of an executive department, independent office or establishment of the Government, complete manifold blanks, books, and forms required in duplicating processes, and complete patented devices with which to file money-order statements, or other uniform official papers, and charge them to the allotment for printing and binding of the department or Government establishment requiring them.

 ### Statutory Notes